20) Darrell Green, Washington Redskins

 Lott early in his career was an outstanding Cornerback and later on made the switch to safety and became if not the greatest safety of all-time at the very worst he is in the top 3.

 Reggie White was credited with 198.5 sacks, second all-time to Bruce Smith.
 White also was twice named the NFL Defensive Player of the Year.
 Known for his tenacious pass rush from the defensive end position, Reggie White earned Pro Bowl and All-Pro honors in 13 out of his 15 NFL seasons.
 If the Packers had not signed White you could make a very strong case that QB Brett Favre never wins a Super Bowl.

 Lewis was the leader of the Ravens defense for over 15 years and during that time led the Ravens to two Super Bowl championships.

 2) Deacon Jones, Los Angeles Rams/Chargers

 Deacon Jones was one of the first defensive ends to perfect the art of rushing and sacking a quarterback.
 Jones used his excellent speed and powerful first step to victimize opposing tackles.
 He collected 179.5 sacks over his career, which was third all time.
-Of course sack record were not an “official” stat at the time Jones played, so those stats were taken from unofficial counts by the teams he played for.
-An eight time Pro Bowl and All-Pro selection, I would categorize Deacon Jones as the NFL’s first great pass rushing defensive end, and the best that ever rushed the passer.
+Of course, sack record was not an “official” stat at the time Jones played, so those stats were taken from unofficial counts by the teams he played for.
+An eight-time Pro Bowl and All-Pro selection, I would categorize Deacon Jones as the NFL’s first great pass rushing defensive end, and the best that ever rushed the passer.
 Jones was also named the NFL Defensive Player of the Year in 1967 and 1968.